Geode-solutions/docs/guides/compile-opengeode.md

 ## OpenGeode configuration and compilation

-The configuration and compilation of OpenGeode are very simple.
+The configuration and compilation of OpenGeode are straightforward.
 They can be achieved in a few steps depending on your platform.

 ### On Windows